 Titles and subtitles

-• Use informative chart titles to help users understand chart’s topic and what they can expect to learn from it.
+• Use clear, informative titles to help users understand the chart’s topic and key takeaways.

 • Frame titles as a headline that summarizes the trend or insight.

-• Use subtitles to provide more detail about the data being shown and to help users understand how to read and interpret the chart.
+• Use subtitles to add more detail about the data being shown and help users understand how to interpret the chart.

 • Consider phrasing titles or subtitles as questions to guide the user’s analysis, especially on exploratory dashboards where users are likely to spend significant time analyzing data.